 - Can any one of the teams execute any part of the project independently?

 - Which one of the teams can use help?

 4. Set realistic budget

-Many non-profits have very tight web budget, but it should still be realistic.
-Don't hire a web developer based on low price or low hourly rate.
-Low hourly rate does not mean the total price will be low, often low rate means much longer hours and bigger final price tag.
+Many nonprofits have very tight web budget, but it should still be realistic.
+Don’t hire a web developer based on low price or low hourly rate.
+Low hourly rate does not mean the total price will be low, often low rates mean much longer hours and bigger final price tag.
 It can also mean longer project timeline and/or lesser quality.
 All projects are subject to the triple constraint, demonstrated with picture & summarized as:

 - Fast + Good = Not Cheap

 Your organization has to determine what are its true two priorities and choose them.
 If the firm you like is expensive, but competent, consider revising either the budget, requirements or doing the project in stages.
 Hiring professionals who really know their craft will always be a good investment and save you a lot of headache, time, and money in the long run.